-Just as life happens for everyone else, so too does life happen for the H-1B worker.
-Having children, taking care of an ill relative, or being ill yourself all may require taking a leave of some weeks or months from work.
-Or, you may simpy want to take some time off for an extended vacation or other non-work pursuits.
+They say that "life happens," and that's no less true for an H-1B worker.
+Having children, taking care of an ill relative, or dealing with recovering from an illness yourself all can require taking a leave of weeks or months from work.
+Or, you might simply want to take some time off for an extended vacation or other non-work pursuits.
 As an H-1B worker, however, you face important considerations regarding your immigration status, as discussed in this article.

 As background, the H-1B visa is a work visa.
-At a basic level, this means that while you, as an H-1B worker, are in the U.S., you need to be not only working, but also getting paid to maintain lawful immigration status.
+At a basic level, this means that while you, as an H-1B worker, are in the U.S., you need to be not only working for your sponsoring employer, but also getting paid to maintain lawful immigration status.

 (For further guidance, see Nolo's many articles concerning life on the H-1B visa.